kreedyle/Capstone_AirBnb_Price_Prediction/README.md

 ### Introduction:

 With the majority of work becoming remote, this opens up the opportunity for working in any environment with a quiet corner and dependable Wifi.
 In fact, one of the draws I find for working in the tech industry is the freedom of melding travel and work together.
-AirBnb's platform is increasingly becoming an avenue of not just vacation rentals, but short term accommodation to give guests an opportunity live and work in a new city or new part of the world for more than a long weekend.
+AirBnb's platform is increasingly becoming an avenue of not just vacation rentals, but short term accommodation to give guests an opportunity to live and work in a new city or new part of the world for more than a long weekend.

 With this being said, I wanted to prepare some findings on what features affect the pricing of an AirBnb listing to help potential hosts increase the value or appeal of their listing.